 The six seals outlined here describe the same events that Jesus had told His disciples would occur at the end.
 As the seals are opened we first find false prophets; second, wars; third, famines; fourth, disease epidemics; fifth, a Great Tribulation (including the martyrdom of the saints).
 The sixth seal is the heavenly signs.
 In Joel 2, we also see that the heavenly signs occur before the great and terrible Day of the Lord.
 “The sun shall be turned into darkness, and the moon into blood, before the coming of the great and awesome day of the Lord” (v.
 31).
 We already saw in Matthew 24 that the heavenly signs come after the Great Tribulation.
 What yet remains before the Kingdom of God can be fully established?

 What will happen after the first six seals of Revelation 6 are opened?
 “For the great day of His wrath has come, and who is able to stand?”
 (Revelation 6:17).

-Revelation 7 then describes the protection of the 144,000 and the great multitude, Revelation 8 describes the opening of the seventh seal—God’s direct punishment on a rebellious world.
-This consists of the seven trumpet plagues described in chapters 8 and 9 of Revelation.
+Revelation 7 then describes the protection of the 144,000 and the great multitude.
+Revelation 8 describes the opening of the seventh seal—God’s direct punishment on a rebellious world.
+This consists of the six trumpet plagues described in chapters 8–9 of Revelation.